-Beginning upon license issuance and continuing through the fourth full year of the new license term, Licensee shall each year operate continuously an infrared and/or camera-based monitoring device (e.g., VAKI RiverwatcherTM systems) in each of the North and South fish ladders in Daguerre Point Dam.
-Based on the data produced by the monitoring device, Licensee shall estimate number, size and timing of Chinook salmon and Oncorhynchus mykiss passing though the ladders.
-Data shall undergo a quality assurance/quality control review in consultation with the Lower Yuba Anadromous Fish Ecological Group (Group) described in Licensee's proposed
+Beginning upon license issuance and continuing through the fourth full year of the new license term, Licensee shall each year operate continuously an infrared and/or camera-based monitoring device (e.g., VAKI RiverwatcherTM systems) in each of the North and South fish ladders at Daguerre Point Dam.
+Based on the data produced by the monitoring devices, Licensee shall estimate number, size and timing of Chinook salmon and Oncorhynchus mykiss passing through the ladders.
+Data shall undergo a quality assurance/quality control review in consultation with the Lower Yuba Anadromous Fish Ecological Group (Group) described in Licensee's proposed Condition TE3.
+Beginning in the fifth full year of the new license term and annually thereafter, Licensee shall monitor Chinook salmon and O. mykiss immigration into the Yuba River using an infrared or camera-based monitoring device, or such other technology as may be developed in consultation with the Group.